salcedoe/MtMdocs/docs/slicer/CTChestExplore.md

 ![slicer controls](https://github.com/Slicer/Slicer/releases/download/docs-resources/getting_started_view_controllers.png){ width="550"}

-If you want these orientation markers to be added on launch of Slicer, you can set the default in the Edit:Settings Menu option, under the Views tab.
+If you want these orientation markers to be added on launch of Slicer, you can set the default in the Edit:Settings Menu option, under the Views tab (See [Interface Introduction](InterfaceIntro.md))

 ## Navigation and control